 Why is mold growing in my home?

-Molds are part of the natural environment.
+Molds a part of the natural environment.
 Outdoors, molds play a part in nature by breaking down dead organic matter such as fallen leaves and dead trees, but indoors, mold growth should be avoided.
 Molds reproduce by means of tiny spores;the spores are invisible to the naked eye and float through outdoor and indoor air.
 Mold may begin growing indoors when mold spores land on surfaces that are wet.
 There are many types of mold, and none of them will grow without water or moisture.
 Mold growing outdoors on firewood.
-Molds come in many colors; both white andblack molds are shown here
+Molds come in many colors.

 Can mold cause health problems?

-Molds are usually not a problem indoors, unless mold spores land on a wet or damp spot and begin growing.
-Molds have the potential to cause health problems.
-Molds produce allergens (substances that can cause allergic reactions), irritants, and in some cases, potentially toxic substances(mycotoxins).
-Inhaling or touching mold or mold spores may cause allergic reactions in sensitive individuals
+Molds cause health problems.
+They produce allergens, irritants, and potentially toxic substances(mycotoxins).
+Inhaling or touching mold or mold spores may cause allergic reactions in sensitive individuals.

 Allergic responses include hay fever-type symptoms, such as sneezing, runny nose, red eyes, and skin rash (dermatitis).
 Allergic reactions to mold are common.
 They can be immediate or delayed.
 Molds can also cause asthma attacks in people with asthma who are allergic to mold.
 In addition, mold exposure can irritate the eyes, skin, nose, throat, and lungs of both mold-allergic and non-allergic people.
 Symptoms other than the allergic and irritant types are not commonly reported as a result of inhaling mold.
 Research on mold and health effects is ongoing.
-This brochure provides a brief overview; it does not describe all potential health effects related to mold exposure.
 For more detailed information consult a health professional.
-You may also wish to consult your state or local health department

 Suspicion of hidden mold

-You may suspect hidden mold if a building smells moldy, but you cannot see the source, or if you know there has been water damage and residents are reporting health problems.
+You may suspect hidden mold if a building smells moldy despite not seeing the source.
+This can be due to water damage and/or when residents report health problems.
 Mold may be hidden in places such as the back side of dry wall,wallpaper, or paneling, the top side of ceiling tiles, the underside of carpets and pads, etc. Other possible locations of hidden mold include areas inside walls around pipes (with leaking or condensing pipes), the surface of walls behind furniture (where condensation forms), inside ductwork, and in roof materials above ceiling tiles (due to roof leaks or insufficient insulation).
 Investigating hidden mold problems may be difficult and will require caution when the investigation involves disturbing potential sites of mold growth.
 For example, removal of wallpaper can lead to a massive release of spores if there is mold growing on the underside of the paper.
 If you believe that you may have a hidden mold problem, consider hiring an experienced professional.